2013 Shapla Square protests: 13 point demand

 The government responded by saying that it had "already met" many of the group's demands.
-This included the arrest of four bloggers for making derogatory comments against the Muhammad.
+This included the arrest of four bloggers for making derogatory comments against Muhammad.

 Human Rights Watch warning

 On 3 May 2013, Human Rights Watch issued warnings, based on information obtained from diplomatic missions regarding an imminent government crackdown, to security forces against committing excesses in the planned upcoming protests.
 It also urged the government to appoint an independent commission to investigate the killing of civilians since February, and prosecute those responsible for unlawful killings and use of force.

 Protests

 5 May

 Hefazat-e-Islam organized a protest on 5 May demanding a trial of "atheist bloggers", and new legislation for the punishment for blasphemy.
 On 5 May 2013, Hefazat activists blockaded all six entrance routes to Dhaka from dawn.
 At noon, with the permission of Dhaka Metropolitan Police (DMP), activists entered Dhaka and started moving towards Baitul Mukarram Mosque to attend a prayer service.
 However, activists of Hefazat-e- Islam were attacked en route by armed Awami League activists, who were using the Gulistan Road to reach Shapla Square.
 In self defense, Hefazat activists counterattacked with bricks.
 During the clashes, two television journalists were injured, apparently by Hefazat protesters.
 At about 3:00 pm, while Hefazat leaders were delivering speeches, the Secretary General of the Awami League, Sayed Ashraful Islam, demanded, via press conference, that they leave Dhaka.
 The opposition party Bangladesh Nationalist Party (BNP) countered by asserting that Hefazat members had a democratic right to assemble and articulate their cause.
 During the unrest, Hefazat protesters allegedly attacked the offices of the Communist Party of Bangladesh at Motijheel.
 Hefazat claimed that their workers were unarmed and had come under attack by police and Bangladesh Chhatra League activists at Gulistan, Purana Paltan and Baitul Mukarram, and in front of the Communist Party offices.
 Hefazat supporters reportedly vandalized at least 50 vehicles and several buildings during their rally.
 They violently attacked others in front of the Awami League headquarter at Paltan, Dhaka, and allegedly set fire to a number of book stores near the Baitul Mukarram mosque.